 University of Warwick 2006-2014

 At Warwick I moved back into teaching first year skills and methods.
 I also taught aspects of socio-legal theory and research methods for our LLM and PhD students, and tutored on our (undergraduate) Introduction to Legal Theory module.
-Following the closure of UKCLE, I took-on teaching part of Critical Issues in Law and Management, a joint law and business module taught in the Business School with my WBS colleague Grier Palmer.
+Following the closure of UKCLE, I took-on teaching part of Critical Issues in Law and Management, a joint law and business module taught in Warwick Business School with my WBS colleague, the late, and much missed, Grier Palmer.
 The course uses a range of materials and activities from law, business and the humanities to reflect on professional/business ethics and CSR, and to develop creativity and critical reasoning skills, largely using techniques of case-based but also some open-space learning.

 University of Melbourne 2014-